 An in depth interview is a loosely structured interview.
 It allows freedom for both the interviewer and the interviewee to explore additional points and change direction, if necessary.

-A qualitative data collection method, in-depth interviews offer the opportunity to capture rich, descriptive data about people’s behaviours, attitudes and perceptions, and unfolding complex processes.
+A qualitative data collection method, in-depth interviews offer the opportunity to capture rich, descriptive data about how people think and behave, and unfolding complex processes.
 They can be used as a standalone research method or as part of a multi method design, depending on the needs of the research.

 The style of the interview depends on the interviewer.
 Successful in-depth interviewers listen rather than talk.
 They have a clear line of questioning and use body language to build rapport.
 The interview is more of a guided conversation than a staccato question and answer session.

 The interview is conducted using a discussion guide which facilitates the flushing out of the respondent’s views through open ended questioning.
 Projective techniques can be incorporated into the interview too.